 Aims of the curriculum

-Long term plans and Medium-term schemes of work give clear guidance on the objectives and teaching strategies that we use when teaching each topic.
-Differentiation and individualisation of the curriculum begins at this stage of the planning process.
+Long and medium term plans give clear guidance on the objectives and teaching strategies that we use when teaching each topic.
+Adaption and individualisation of the curriculum begins at this stage of the planning process.

 Teachers plan for each child as an individual, and will assess, plan, deliver and review each lesson, ensuring that the learning objectives for each session have been met, to identify any misconceptions, and to identify what skills, resources and activities are going to be used in the following lesson.